oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 ## Configure roles on Auth0

 Managing roles is a feature that is being added in [the upcoming Auth0 CLI 1.0 version](https://github.com/auth0/auth0-cli/releases/tag/v1.0.0-beta.1) that's currently in beta.
-What I'll show you below is how to do it in the dashboard.
+I'll show you below how to do it in the dashboard.

 Open your [Auth0 developer dashboard](https://manage.auth0.com).
 You need to create a role, assign your user to that role, and create an action that will inject the roles into a custom claim in the JWT.

-Under **User Management** click on **Roles**.
+Under **User Management**, click on **Roles**.
 Click the **Create Role** button.

 {% img blog/jakartaee-auth0/auth0-create-role.png alt:"Auth0 Create Role" width:"1000" %}{: .center-image }